adamwilson22/Velaa-Backend/POSTMAN_IMPORT_GUIDE.md

-# 📮 Postman Collection Import Guide
+# 📮 Postman Collection Import Guide - Updated v2.0.0

 ## 🚀 **Quick Start Guide**

-This guide will help you import and use the Velaa Vehicle Management API collection in Postman to test all Authentication and Vehicle Management endpoints.
+This guide will help you import and use the **updated** Velaa Vehicle Management API collection in Postman to test the new simplified registration flow and all other endpoints.

 ---